ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/using-branches.md

 ### How do you create a branch?

 To create a branch, you'll need to use [Forest CLI](forest-cli-commands/).
 Make sure you've created your local development environment using the [init](forest-cli-commands/init.md) command.
-Then, to create a branch named `my-branch`, simply run:
+Then, to create a branch named `my-branch` based on your `production` environment, simply run:

 ```
-forest branch my-branch
+forest branch my-branch --origin production
 ```

 {% hint style="info" %}
-Using kebab-case is recommended; however, should you want to use spaces in your branch name, don't forget to surround it with quotes, like so `forest branch "my branch"`.
+Using kebab-case is recommended; however, should you want to use spaces in your branch name, don't forget to surround it with quotes, like so `forest branch "my branch" --origin ...`.
 {% endhint %}

 To learn more about the `branch` command, please visit [this page](forest-cli-commands/branch.md).